 How Does All Of This Work?

 Businesses pay to join GS1 US and the organization then assigns each member its own identification number that appears as the first part of its UPC code.
-That part of the barcode remains the same for all of your products.
+That part of the product barcode remains the same for all of your products.
 However, you will need a separate Item Reference number (digits 7-11 of the barcode) for every item that you sell - so that the retailer's systems are able to identify prices and sales for each line item separately.
 Each UPC code can then be used to produce a specific barcode that can be incorporated into the product label design so it is easily scanned at the register.
 There are many ways for your designer to create that barcode image (so long as you have the relevant digits already assigned), but if necessary we can also create the images for you.
 Please note - we do not get involved in the process of getting your UPC registration done, nor do we help assign individual product codes - that part of the puzzle is your responsibility.

-We recommend that you always include the barcode in the design of the outermost label or packaging.
+We recommend that you always include the product barcode in the design of the outermost label or packaging.
 If you have multiple layers of packaging (e.g. a bottle inside of a box), then there is usually no reason to have the UPC code on the inside bottle label as well as the outside packaging, because it's reasonable to assume the retail customer will scan the outside package.

 Like most things in business, registering your company with GS1 is not free.
 The fees that you will have to pay also depend on the number of unique products you sell.
 A membership form can be filled out online on GS1′s website, www.gs1us.org.